 U.S. 180 begins at the New Mexico state line, and travels northwestward to Valle, just south of the Grand Canyon.
 The road travels through lightly populated areas between St. Johns and Holbrook, then overlays Interstate 40 for the long run to Flagstaff.

 Leaving Flagstaff, U.S. 180 branches northwest, passing Arizona Snowbowl, a popular skiing area.
-U.S. 180 meets Arizona 64 in Valle, and follows Arizona 64 to the Grand Canyon.
+U.S. 180 meets State Route 64 in Valle, and follows SR 64 to the Grand Canyon.